whitefusionhq/whitefusion.studio/src/index.md

 {% rendercontent "section", invert: true %}

-# Come for the Jamstack, Stay for the Fediverse
+# Come for the Jamstack.
+Stay for the Fediverse.

 Everything you think you know about engagement, commerce, and publishing on the Web is about to change.
 For the better, we hope? **Almost certainly.**